awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.md

 The following tutorials in this guide show you how to perform common tasks with Amazon RDS:
 + [Tutorial: Create a VPC for use with a DB instance \(IPv4 only\)](CHAP_Tutorials.WebServerDB.CreateVPC.md)

-  Learn how to include a DB instance in an Amazon virtual private cloud \(VPC\) that shares data with a web server that is running on an Amazon EC2 instance in the same VPC\.
+  Learn how to include a DB instance in a virtual private cloud \(VPC\) based on the Amazon VPC service\.
+In this case, the VPC shares data with a web server that is running on an Amazon EC2 instance in the same VPC\.
 + [Tutorial: Create a VPC for use with a DB instance \(dual\-stack mode\)](CHAP_Tutorials.CreateVPCDualStack.md)

-  Learn how to include a DB instance in an Amazon virtual private cloud \(VPC\) that shares data with an Amazon EC2 instance in the same VPC\.
+  Learn how to include a DB instance in a virtual private cloud \(VPC\) based on the Amazon VPC service\.
+In this case, the VPC shares data with an Amazon EC2 instance in the same VPC\.
 In this tutorial, you create the VPC for this scenario that works with a database running in dual\-stack mode\.
 + [Tutorial: Create a web server and an Amazon RDS DB instance](TUT_WebAppWithRDS.md)

   Learn how to install an Apache web server with PHP and create a MySQL database\.
 The web server runs on an Amazon EC2 instance using Amazon Linux, and the MySQL database is a MySQL DB instance\.
 Both the Amazon EC2 instance and the DB instance run in an Amazon VPC\.